RapidsOfficial/Rapids/doc/developer-notes.md

 In most configurations we use the default LevelDB value for `max_open_files`, which is 1000 at the time of this writing.
-If LevelDB actually uses this many file descriptors it will cause problems with PIVX's `select()` loop, because it may cause new sockets to be created where the fd value is >= 1024.
+If LevelDB actually uses this many file descriptors it will cause problems with Rapids's `select()` loop, because it may cause new sockets to be created where the fd value is >= 1024.
 For this reason, on 64-bit Unix systems we rely on an internal LevelDB optimization that uses `mmap()` + `close()` to open table files without actually retaining